RodenPaul86/Astroid-Saga/README.md

 ## Support

-I embarked on my journey as an independent developer, and CoVid HQ marked one of my initial ventures as I delved into the realm of Software Development almost 10 years ago as of 2023.
+I embarked on my journey as an independent developer, and Astroid Saga marked one of my initial ventures as I delved into the realm of Software Development almost 10 years ago as of 2023.
 Witnessing its remarkable evolution since then has been truly inspiring.
-Amidst numerous side projects I've undertaken, CoVid HQ has remained my unwavering focal point.
+Amidst numerous side projects I've undertaken, Astroid Saga has remained my unwavering focal point.

-As I strive to uphold CoVid HQ with a continuous stream of innovative features, refinements, and meticulous bug fixes, I am genuinely touched by the unwavering support of my incredible community.
-Your backing would mean the world to me, ensuring that CoVid HQ continues to flourish.
+As I strive to uphold Astroid Saga with a continuous stream of innovative features, refinements, and meticulous bug fixes, I am genuinely touched by the unwavering support of my incredible community.
+Your backing would mean the world to me, ensuring that Astroid Saga continues to flourish.

 <p><a href="https://www.buymeacoffee.com/paulRoden"> <img align="left" src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50" width="210" alt="paulRoden" /></a></p><br><br>
 <br/>